Cluedo (French game show): Release and aftermath

 Home viewers could also participate via Minitel or phone to win prizes.
 Clues were hidden in the magazine Télé-Loisirs and game grids were detachable from the pages.
 Victims included popular TV stars Marie-Ange Nardi, Gérard Rinaldi, Thierry Beccaro and Karen Cheryl.
 After the broadcast of the first two episodes, the management at France 3, not being satisfied, asked for a new version of the game; host Christian Morin was replaced by Marie-Ange Nardi, and detective Yves Millon by Claude Rish.
 The new version of the show was broadcast over two Tuesdays in the evening (8:45 p.m) in the summer of 1995.
-In the second versuin, the candidates played alone and had particular profiles (police commissioner, amateur investigator etc.).
+In the second version, the candidates played alone and had particular profiles (police commissioner, amateur investigator etc.).
 With the new changes not being successful, after four episodes the show was cancelled.
 The Guardian also saw the show's similarity to the 2020 whodunnit À vous de trouver le coupable, described by producer Christophe Dechavanne as Cluedo 4.0, which saw the concept's return to France 3 after the French version of Cluedo 26 years prior.
 The series was republished in 2021 on YouTube by a user.